Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The initial conditions are that Vat-1 somehow has a reference to an export of Vat-2 that we'll name `bob`.

-* Kernel Object Table:
+* Kernel Object table:
   * `ko1` (bob): owner= vat-2
-* Kernel Promise Table: empty
+* Kernel Promise table: empty
 * Kernel run-queue: empty
 * Vat-1 C-List:
   * `v1.o-1001 <-> ko1` (import of bob)